Last Updated on 02/12/2021 by richard

 In times past, lunch consisted of at least 5 courses, starter, mains, cheese, dessert, coffee and sometimes an aperitif.
 In more modern times this rather time-consuming meal has been updated to serve dessert and coffee as one.

-Introduced in 1985 at La Criee, but only becoming widely popular in around 2005, it consists of an expresso with a selection of 3-5 amazing mini desserts.
+Introduced in 1985 at La Criee, but only becoming widely popular in around 2005, cafe gourmand consists of an expresso with a selection of 3-5 amazing mini desserts.

-The content varies from region to region and part of the delight is that each restaurant has its own version, so you never know what mini desserts will accompany the coffee.
+The content varies from region to region and part of the delight is that each restaurant has its own version.
+You never know what mini desserts will accompany the coffee.

 Each time I have had cafe gourmand, it has been presented beautifully and I am enjoying it before a mouthful crosses my lips.